Gitty-McHubface/sdc-project2/README.md

 ![alt_text][sample_image]

-Here is an exploratory visualization of the data set.
-It is a histogram showing the fequency of each sign type in the training, validation and testing datasets.
+Below is a histogram showing the fequency of each sign type in the training, validation and testing datasets.

 ![alt text][sign_hist]